 There are three types of green peas.
 Here, spring peas, also called English peas and garden peas (photo © Hannah Kaminsky | Bittersweet Blog).

 SPRING PEAS, ENGLISH PEAS OR GARDEN PEAS?

-Spring peas, English peas and garden peas are three are names for the same thing.
+Spring peas, English peas, and garden peas are three names for the same thing.
 All can be eaten raw or cooked.

 Three types of green peas: